-Skill Utilization: Use of additional skills at or below the level of difficulty achieved by the team, synchronized skills, and repetition of skills throughout the routine.
+Skill Utilization: The effective use of athletes throughout a routine.
+Use of additional skills beyond those credited to degree of difficulty.
 How well a team maximized the use of athletes.

 GENERAL SCORING GUIDELINES

 Degree of difficulty ranges are based on a majority of the team performing skills within each level.
 Placement within a specific range is determined by the difficulty of the skills performed, the percentage of athletes performing the skills, and additional skills performed above the level of difficulty achieved by the team.
 Not performing a majority of any skill in a given category will result in a difficulty score of 5.0-6.0.